-In light of GDPR, the iOS 14 update, and proposed removal of third-party cookies, consumers are becoming more concerned with who has access to their data and why.
+In light of GDPR, the iOS 14 update, and the proposed removal of third-party cookies, consumers are becoming more concerned with who has access to their data and why.
 As a result, 70% of consumers report to The Drum that maintaining trust in a brand is more important than ever.
 But research has found that consumers expect personalised experiences.
 So how exactly can brands succeed in personalising the customer journey while protecting privacy and data?

-JGM’s Digital Marketing Manager, Mani Dosanj, explains: “Personalisation starts with capturing the right data.
+JGM’s Digital Marketing Manager, Mani Dosanjh, explains: “Personalisation starts with capturing the right data.
 You must ensure that you have the right systems in place to be able to capture the correct data, process it safely and securely, and then utilise it to provide your customers with valuable insight to enhance their online AND offline experiences.”